The South Fork of the American River

 Auburn State Recreation Canyon Keepers (ASRACK) - Volunteers who assist the professional Park Rangers by providing information and assistance to ASRA visitors.
 They conduct monthly hikes and meetings (open to the public) to learn more about the history and natural beauty of the American River Canyon.

-El Dorado County's River Management Plan - Visit this site to find out how you can be informed of and involved with El Dorado County's plan for management of the South Fork.
+El Dorado County’s River Management Plan – Visit this site to find out how you can be informed of and involved with El Dorado County’s plan for the management of the South Fork.

-Protect American River Canyons - PARC is an Auburn-based grassroots educational group dedicated to the preservation of the wilderness, recreational, cultural and historical values of the American River and its Canyons for all to enjoy.
-Their primary focus is on the North and Middle forks.
+Protect American River Canyons – PARC is an Auburn-based grassroots educational group dedicated to the preservation of the wilderness, recreational, cultural, and historical values of the American River and its Canyons for all to enjoy.
+Their primary focus is on the North and Middle Forks.

-Save the American River Association, Inc. (SARA) - A grass roots organization established in 1961 to spearhead the establishment of the American River Parkway (the "crown jewel" of the Sacramento County Park System) and adoption of the Parkway Plan.
+Save the American River Association, Inc. (SARA) – A grassroots organization established in 1961 to spearhead the establishment of the American River Parkway (the “crown jewel” of the Sacramento County Park System) and adoption of the Parkway Plan.

 California Government River Sites